JamesMcCarthy79/Home-Assistant-Config/config/packages/garage_door/README.md

   <href="https://pycom.io/downloads/"><img src="https://img.shields.io/badge/Sensor%20Code-v1.0-5294E2.svg"/>
 <hr --- </hr>
 <p align="center">
-  This repo is help anyone that wishes to build a cheap distance sensor to determine if your garage door is open/closed and if your car is parked inside or not.</p>
+  This repo is to help anyone that wishes to build a cheap distance sensor to determine if your garage door is open/closed and if your car is parked inside or not.</p>
 <hr --- </hr>
 <p align="left">The scope of this project was to create a sensor that could tell me if I have left my door open or not from within my home automation software "Home Assistant".
 Once intergrated into home assistant I could then set automations to close the door during my goodnight script if it was still open or close it if we are not home for more then 10mins.</p>
 <h4>Garage Sensor Topology</h4>